KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/overview/howto.md

 - When using [TTN](https://www.thethingsnetwork.org/) to register your device, go to https://console.thethingsnetwork.org/ and use the given EUI.

 - Verify your connection with your gateway by seeing a transmission with a payload in the [TTN console](https://console.thethingsnetwork.org/).
-You may optionally use the (KELLER LoRa Payload Decoder code)[https://github.com/KELLERAGfuerDruckmesstechnik/KellerAgTheThingsNetworkPayloadDecoder] to decrypt the real channel values.
+You may optionally use the [KELLER LoRa Payload Decoder code](https://github.com/KELLERAGfuerDruckmesstechnik/KellerAgTheThingsNetworkPayloadDecoder) to decrypt the real channel values and visualize them in the TTN console.
 ![TTN LoRa Decoder](/cloud-interfaces/img/TTN_PayloadDecryptor.png  "TTN LoRa Decoder")
 - Choose **HTTP integration** and enter a POST method to forward the URL to `https://devspakellercloudfunctionapp.azurewebsites.net/api/HttpTriggerCSharp_PascalTTN?code=eQxVYd76shpatS8av6lzsn3XxNEbtCiE9psrJaasyeMk/fudmQQ5uw==`.
 This will forward a transmission to the KOLIBRI Cloud.